 As dinner was served in the courtyard, the evening’s emcee, Associate Dean for MBA and Executive Programs Ken White, welcomed the crowd.

 “When the Executive MBA program launched, it was one of the first programs like it in the country,” said White.
 “The program now has more than 1,000 graduates and it is humbling to see so many of you here tonight.”

 Professor Larry Ring reflected on the program’s early years and shared a video tribute to the late John Jamison who served as dean of the business school from 1983 to 1990.

 “He had a vision of what the Mason School could become.
 He strove to bring business into the business school and the founding of the EMBA program is part of his legacy,” said Ring.

 EMBA alumnus Carol Rice Bibb, EMBA ’95, spoke about the most important attributes necessary to become successful - integrity, drive, knowledge, confidence and courage - and how her time at William & Mary helped her grow in each of these areas.

 “My William & Mary EMBA experience came at the perfect point in my career.
 It helped me build a base that allowed me to do things, which had been unimaginable,” said Bibb who built a successful career as one of the few female leaders in the chemical engineering field.
-“It always makes me proud, when asked by my colleagues about where I went to school, to tell them that I received my graduate degree from The College of William & Mary.”
+“It always makes me proud, when asked by my colleagues about where I went to school, to tell them that I received my graduate degree from William & Mary.”